Studying for the Insurance Licensing Exam

 2. The average test taker will need around 35-40 hours of diligent study time to be able to pass the Life and Health or the Property and Casualty licensing exams.
 If you spread your studying time over several weeks you will need more time to review because you will have forgotten some/much of what you learned.
 If your are doing the Life only or the Health only exams plan on about 25-30 hours.
 How long you personally will need to spend studying depends on how fast you learn, how focused you are, and many other factors.
 Plan your time according to your previous studying and examination experiences.

 3. Read and reread the text multiple times, section by section to make sure you understand the material.
+To pass the licensing exam you need to know the material in the text!!

 4. Highlight concepts in the book, write down facts, numbers and amounts, or say them aloud several times to help you memorize the material.